 So, now that we covered the importance of meditation, you may have a few questions.
 What is meditation, and how can one meditate?
 More importantly, how should I meditate?
 Which method is best for me?
 My mind doesn’t stay still when I meditate; how do I stop it from wandering off?
 These are the three most common questions one asks when it comes to meditation.

 Best Books on Meditation

-Meditation has been expounded on and practised by various saints, sages and other experts.
-There are thousands of books about meditations out there.
+Meditation has been expounded on and practiced by various saints, sages, and other experts.
+There are thousands of books about reflections out there.
 However, here are some recommended books to help you understand meditation to a deeper extent.

 1. A Million Thoughts ~ By Om Swami

 2. Mahamudra: The Moonlight — Quintessence of Mind and Meditation ~By Dakpo Tashi Namgyal